antoorofino/ing-sw-2022-Moretti-Mormile-Orofino/README.md

 ### Code coverage

-The following figure shows the coverage of the unit tests.
+[deliverables/code_coverage](deliverables/code_coverage) contains the report that shows the coverage of all test cases.

 ### UML diagrams